MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/configure-ipv6-in-windows.md

 ## Reference

+For more information about IPv6, see [Internet Protocol Version 6 (IPv6) Overview ](/previous-versions/windows/it-pro/windows-8.1-and-8/hh831730(v=ws.11)).

+For more information about how to manage Group Policy settings by using ADMX files, see [Managing Group Policy ADMX Files Step-by-Step Guide](/previous-versions/windows/it-pro/windows-vista/cc709647(v=ws.10)).

-For information about RFC 3484, see [Default Address Selection for Internet Protocol version 6 (IPv6)](https://tools.ietf.org/html/rfc3484).
+For more information about RFC 3484, see [Default Address Selection for Internet Protocol version 6 (IPv6)](https://tools.ietf.org/html/rfc3484).

 For more information about how to set IPv4 precedence over IPv6, see [Using SIO_ADDRESS_LIST_SORT](/windows/win32/winsock/using-sio-address-list-sort).